Chinese Shar-Pei

 Chinese Shar-Pei Temperament

 The Chinese Shar-Pei breed is loyal and committed to their family but can be wary around strangers, and they respond better to older children who understand how to play calmly with dogs.
-Because the Shar-Pei dog was bred for guarding livestock and hunting, they don’t enjoy sharing their home with cats or other dogs.
+Because the Shar-Pei dog was bred for guarding livestock and hunting, they sometimes don’t enjoy sharing their home with cats or other dogs.
 It’s important to socialize your pup to numerous new people, situations and other animals early in life when they’re puppies to help them be used to guests as they grow up.
-A Shar-Pei who hasn’t been properly socialized might try to bite if they feel unsafe or threatened.

 How to Care for a Chinese Shar-Pei